EDPR’S STRATEGY IS BASED IN THREE MAIN PILLARS

 EDPR’s focus on high operational efficiency metrics, with a comprehensive O&M strategy, is crucial to keep costs under control and key to achieve quality financial metrics.

-For the 2014-17 Business Plan, EDPR plans to add 2 GW of new wind onshore capacity with long-term sales agreements.
-Growth will be mainly focused in US, Europe and Brasil/Mexico.
+For the 2016-20 Business Plan, EDPR plans to add 3.5 GW of new capacity, of which 90% wind onshore and 10% solar pv capacity, both with long-term sales agreements.
+Growth will be focused in North America, Europe and Brazil.

 EDPR has a target of €4.8 billion of investments for the 2016-20 period, which will be supported by assets’ cash generation and enhanced by the Asset Rotation strategy, EDPR implemented a financial policy that embraces being independent from external funding sources to pursue its growth strategy.